Final Draft of CONNECT's Climate Action Plan Is Complete!

 What can our region do about climate change and the vulnerabilities it creates in our communities?
 This survey will only take about 5 minutes and will help our local governments plan for our future.
 Anyone who resides or owns a business in Allegheny County is invited to take the survey.

 Regional Climate Action Plan

-In the last years, 6 CONNECT communities (Munhall, West Homestead, Millvale, Etna, Sharpsburg, Pittsburgh) inventoried their greenhouse gas (GHG) emissions and developed individualized plans to guide future emissions reductions in their jurisdictions.
+In the last few years, 7 CONNECT communities (Etna, Forest Hills, Millvale, Munhall, Sharpsburg, West Homestead, and the City of Pittsburgh) inventoried their greenhouse gas (GHG) emissions and developed individualized plans to guide future emissions reductions in their jurisdictions.
 Starting in 2020, CONNECT joined with the Pennsylvania Department of Environmental Protection and ICLEI to complete a Regional GHG Inventory and Climate Action Plan that represents all CONNECT communities and will help members reach their economic and environmental sustainability goals.
-Then, CONNECT worked with utility companies on behalf of our members to compile their emissions and water data.
-Now, we are drafting a Regional Climate Action Plan with input from many local governments and partners.
+CONNECT has worked with utility companies on behalf of our members to compile their emissions and water data and we are drafting a CONNECT Climate Action Plan with input from many local governments and partners.